 More than 400 rabid Mac game fans showed up on GameRanger this past Tuesday to chat with MacPlay about their efforts with the new game Aliens Vs. Predator.
 The FPS based on the popular movies is coming out on September 21st, and the GameRanger chat was held to talk about the game and to celebrate the release of the demo version, too.
 If you missed it, you can read

-courtesy of the fine, upstanding boy scouts at Utterer.com.
+the transcript courtesy of the fine, upstanding boy scouts at Utterer.com.

 Arcane Arena B3 in distribution